-A situation in which an individual(s) takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited.
-For example, sexual exploitation could include such actions as: secretly videotaping sexual activity, voyeurism, sexually-based stalking, invasion of sexual privacy, exposing one's genitals or causing another to expose one's genitals, and knowingly exposing another person to a sexually transmitted infection or disease.
-Sexual exploitation is a form of sex-based misconduct.
+Occurs when an individual takes non-consensual or abusive sexual advantage of another for his or her own advantage or benefit or to benefit or advantage anyone other than the one being exploited.
+For example, sexual exploitation could include such actions as secretly videotaping sexual activity, voyeurism, sexually-based stalking, and invasion of sexual privacy.